-With the possible exception of the human figures in Fig. 142.
-There is also a basic likeness in idea between the form of fig. 89 and the stepped crosses in shell inlay (M-d, pl. clv, 34-5), though the Amri example fig. 90 is much closer to the Harappan shell form.
+10 With the possible exception of the human figures in Fig. 143.
+There is also a basic likeness in idea between the furm of ing.
+89 and the stopped grown in shell inlay (M.d. pt. clv.
+34-5), though the Amri example for 90 is much closes to the Harappan shell form.

 animals that could be shown as well.
-Apparently only the style, not the subject matter, could be bent to the will of the artist; and only where the painter was not bound by well-established tradition, as in the plant designs, could he express himself in a natural way.
+Apparently only the style, not the subject matter, could be bent to the will of the artist; and only where the painter was not bound by well-established tradition, as in the plant designs, could be express himself in a natural way.
 The complete absence of so many of the tropical animals of the seals shows with certainty that the painted versions do not represent a true cross section of the common animals of the early Indus Valley but ones that through custom were permissible among painted pottery designs.